scummvm/scummvm/doc/docportal/settings/audio.rst

 .. figure:: ../images/settings/volume_game.png

-    The Volume tab in the game-specific settings.
+    The Volume tab in the Game Options menu.

 ,,,,,,,,,,,,,